aretiz/amp-multitask-classifier/README.md

 1. Clone the repository: `git clone https://github.com/aretiz/amp-multitask-classifier.git`
 2. Navigate to the `code/src/` directory.
 3. Run the main script: `python main.py`

-## Contact
-- For any questions or issues, please feel free to contact us at [zervou@forth.ics.gr]